cloudflare/serverless-registry/README.md

 ### Known limitations

-Right now there is some limitations with this docker registry.
+Right now there is some limitations with this container registry.

 - Pushing with docker is limited to images that have layers of maximum size 500MB.
 Refer to maximum request body sizes in your Workers plan.
 - To circumvent that limitation, you can manually add the layer and the manifest into the R2 bucket or use a client that is able to chunk uploads in sizes less than 500MB (or the limit that you have in your Workers plan).